 The second part of this series is dedicated to cleaning out my jewelry and keeping only those pieces that I love to wear.
 I was determined to give away anything that I didn’t wear or had lukewarm feeling about, so I actually ended up donating about 80% of my necklaces, bracelets, and earrings.
-Now my pieces are displayed in a pleasing manner that lets me truly enjoy and appreciate their beauty.
+Continue reading “Minimalist Maintenance: Jewelry”

 I’ve organized my clothes from light to dark, my purses are very prettily arranged along the wall and my jewelry is placed at eye level where I can easily see all of it.